 The American affiliate-marketing spend is predicted to be $6.8 billion by 2020, and 81% of brands leverage this method.
 Affiliate marketing refers to the process of promoting and selling a third-party product to earn a commission.
-Essentially, you like a product and promote it on your blog, and you get a reward when someone buys it from your unique link.
+Essentially, you like a product and promote it on your blog, and you get a reward when someone buys it from your unique link or using WooCommerce.

 Affiliate marketing comes with a few convincing advantages for publishers:

 - Low barrier to entry.
 In my experience, Google AdSense—the most used advertising program—is more selective than some affiliate marketing partners.
 You don’t need a heavily visited website or coding skills to get approved.
 Instead, use a tracking code and convince people to buy from you.
 You earn a commission when you make a sale, direct a user to a website, or generate a lead.

 - Low Investment.
 Unlike other businesses, being a publisher means low investment and risk.
 You promote a product that isn’t yours, so you don’t have to invest in its development or offer customer support.

 - Flexibility.
 You can earn good money if you choose a good product.
 Of course, you need solid sales skills and outstanding content.